mnismt/CompressedCrack/README.md

 # CompressedCrack

-CompressedCrack is a command-line tool that performs a brute force attack to crack the password of a compressed file.
+CompressedCrack is a command-line tool that utilizes the brute-force method to crack any password-protected compressed file.
 It generates password combinations based on user-defined character sets and length range, and attempts to extract the archive using each generated password until the correct password is found.

 ## Features

-- Supports various compressed file formats (e.g., zip, rar, 7z) using the patoolib library
+- Supports various compressed file formats (e.g., zip, rar, 7z) using `patoolib` library.
-- Allows customization of character sets (letters, numbers, special characters)
+- Allows customization of character sets (letters, numbers, special characters).
-- Configurable minimum and maximum password lengths
+- Configurable minimum and maximum password lengths.
-- Displays the found password, total number of attempts, and execution time
+- Displays the found password, total number of attempts, and execution time.
-- Verbose mode for detailed output during the cracking process
+- Verbose mode for detailed output during the cracking process.

 ## Requirements